 Opiates slow down the respiratory system, which slows down breathing.
 Excessive amounts of these drugs can completely shut down a person's respiratory system, which stops breathing and causes death.

-Heroin penetrates the brain quicker than other opiates.
+Heroin, an illicit opiate, penetrates the brain quicker than other opiates.
 This is why addicts often prefer it.
 Most opiates are taken orally except for heroin, which is a powder.
 Heroin users generally begin by sniffing the powder and over time advance to injecting.
 The user dissolves the powder in water and heats it.
 It is then injected either subcutaneously or intravenously.